qwertie/ecsharp/Loyc.Binary/README.md

  * Header
    * Symbol table (prefixed list of symbol definitions)
    * Template table (prefixed list of template definitions)
- * Nodes (prefixed list of encoding-prefixed nodes)
+ * Top-level nodes (prefixed list of encoding-prefixed nodes)

 ## Data types
  * **Unprefixed list** - A generic list of items that is stored sequentially.
 Such a list does not have a length prefix.